-Webelos Woods is a camp out designed to introduce Webelos to the many outdoor adventures of Boy Scouting.
+Webelos Woods is a camp out designed to introduce Webelos Scouts to the many outdoor adventures of Scouting.
 This awesome weekend event includes patrol-method camping and Scout activities.
-On Saturday morning, Webelos Scout patrols compete in Webelos skills (first aid, fire building, camping skills, games, knots) and during the afternoon local Boy Scout troops teach basic Boy Scout skills.
-The patrols are judged on patrol flag and yell, resources, leadership, teamwork, skill demonstration and Scout spirit.
+On Saturday morning, Webelos dens compete in Webelos Scout skills (first aid, fire building, camping skills, games, knots) and during the afternoon local troops teach basic Scouting skills.
+The Webelos dens are judged on den flag and yell, resources, leadership, teamwork, skill demonstration and Scout spirit.

-- Webelos Woods is the first chance for Webelos to camp with Boy Scouts!
+- Webelos Woods is the first chance for Webelos Scouts to camp with troops!

-- Webelos Scouts will camp as a patrol with a host Boy Scout troop.
+- Webelos Scouts will camp as a den with a host troop.

-- Webelos Scouts will learn Scout skills from Boy Scouts while having fun with competitions and activities on Saturday.
+- Webelos Scouts will learn Scouting skills from while having fun with competitions and activities on Saturday.

-- Webelos Scouts will experience the thrill of preparing meals and camping with your host troop.
+- Webelos Scouts will experience the thrill of preparing meals and camping with their host troop.

-- Food will be provided by your host troop for Saturday night’s supper.
+- Food will be provided by the host troop for Saturday night’s supper.

 - The Saturday night campfire will include skits and songs.

-- Parents of Webelos Scouts will learn about transitioning to Boy Scouts and tips on what to look for in a Boy Scout troop.
+- Parents of Webelos Scouts will learn about transitioning to a troop and tips on what to look for in a troop.